goake/mini-kodi/README.md

   ```
   sudo ir-keytable -t    # Test remote
   sudo ir-keytable       # Provides information about remote
-  ir-keytable -t -d /dev/input/event4   #Similar to the 'Test Remote' but use information gained from above command
+  sudo ir-keytable -t -d /dev/input/event4   #Similar to the 'Test Remote' but use information gained from above command

   ```
   Copy existing keymap, and edit that: